Delegation of Authority to Bind the University to External Agreements on Business and Financial Matters

 Delegation of authority represents the legal power to act in the name of the Regents of the University of Michigan or to bind the University to an obligation or promise.
 This policy and its accompanying tables define, consolidate and publicly communicate who has the authority to bind the University of Michigan to obligations or promises to outside entities.
 The purpose of communicating this policy is to ensure that both University personnel and outside entities clearly understand who can bind the University of Michigan, and the extent of that authority for different types of business and financial transactions and agreements.
 This policy also codifies the University’s expectations of individuals who sign documents on its behalf.

-A. The Executive Vice President and Chief Financial Officer grants authority to sign documents or bind the University to an agreement of the types described in Table 1: Delegations of Authority for Business Transactions with External Organizations to those persons holding the applicable University of Michigan positions identified in the Table (whether permanently or on an interim or acting basis).
+- The Executive Vice President and Chief Financial Officer grants authority to sign documents or bind the University to an agreement of the types described in Table 1: Delegations of Authority to those persons holding the applicable University of Michigan positions identified in the Table (whether permanently or on an interim or acting basis).
 Sub-delegation of the authorities contained in Table 1 is not permitted unless expressly indicated in the Table.

 Note: For convenience, other sources of authority to bind the University are compiled in Table 2: Authority Obtained from Statutes, Rules or Bylaws to Bind the University.

 Delegations enable efficient operation of the University by empowering personnel to act autonomously.
 However, those who hold delegations have a significant responsibility to act with care, control and diligence in the exercise of their delegated authority.
 All uses of authority must be in accordance with this policy; and any attempt to bind the University in a way that is contrary to this policy will be treated as an unauthorized activity.

 In particular, delegatees acting on behalf of the University must: